 Now, let’s find out how it all works.
 People participating in the test will be able to track their respective orders through a Domino’s app.
 They will receive a distinctive quote matching the last four digits of their phone numbers.
 This will be used in unlocking the Heatwave Compartment of the car that keeps the pizzas warm.
 It is positioned at the back of the car.
 People will receive updated information through speakers and screens on the car exterior.

 As for the areas of focus for the Ford and Domino’s team, they come in 3 major criteria.
 Firstly, they want to know how willful the customers are for coming outside to receive their orders.
 Then, how would they approach the car – is another understanding the team is looking for.
 Last but not least, they want to find out the ways how customers interact with the exterior screen.

 Ford and Domino’s on AI

 Similar to various other carmakers, Ford has also invested heavily in autonomous technology.
 Its self-driving cars will be available in the market by 2021.
-Furthermore, Ford announced earlier this year, plans for investing $1 billion in Argo AI.
+Furthermore, Ford announced plans to invest $1 billion in Argo AI earlier this year.
 It is an artificial intelligence startup.

 In the same context, Domino’s went through quite a lot of delivery technologies.
 One most mentionable among others is the Siri-like digital assistant, which receives orders.
-Delivery robots are another technology that Domino’s experienced with.
+Delivery robots are another technology that Domino’s experienced.